Katikistan/Notes/CompSys - Eksamens noter.md

 Use script to calculate size of each.

 Number of lines pr. set = associativity
+## Virtual memory

 ## Virtual addresses
+Page faults are handled by software (kernel code), meaning we have flexibility.
+- Page fault handler can update the page table based on kernel data and policy. mmap() is powerful but inflexible:
+- Smallest granularity of allocation is a page.
+- Is a system call, so fairly slow.
+Instead programmers use dynamic memory allocators (e.g. malloc()) to aquire memory at runtime.
+- Run entirely in user space-not part of the kernel.
+- Acquires memory via mmap() and sbrk ().
+Region of virtual memory managed by such an allocator is known as the heap.
+- No relation to the datastructure known as a heap.
+- May have multiple heaps; heap might not be contiguous.
+- When we say the heap, we mean whatever malloc() manages by default.

 VPO: virtual page offset
 VPI: virtual page index
 PPO: physical page offset.
 Is the same number as VPO